mlee12382/Elegoo-Neptune-Marlin/config/README.md

    - All firmware and configurations for the 2S are in the v1.3 directorys
    - If you *DO NOT* have a BLTOUCH, use the file in the STOCK directory
    - If you *DO* have a BLTOUCH, use the file in the BLTOUCH directory
-   - If you are using WIFI use the corresponding directory from the LVGL_UI folder with the WIFI tag, ie. LVGL_UI\v1.3\2S\BLTouch_WIFI\ in the case of a 2S with BLTouch and Wifi.
+   - If you are using WIFI use the corresponding directory from the LVGL_UI folder with the WIFI tag, ie. LVGL_UI\v1.3\2S\BLTouch_WIFI\ in the case of a 2S with BLTouch and Wifi. ## SEE NOTE ABOVE: USE AT YOUR OWN RISK, NOT WORKING PROPERLY
    - Neptune 2D versions are available with STOCK and BLTOUCH support following the same structure

 ## Install